Congratulations! You’ve passed your ACCA! Or you're about to! What’s next?

 Although you’d be doing similar tasks such as financial reporting, budget preparations and forecasting, and working with auditors, you'd also oversee adherence to relevant laws and regulations, manage accounting procedures and documentation, and collaborate closely with executive teams.

 Within larger organisations, a finance controller assumes a strategic position, collaborating extensively with the executive team to chart the organisation's future trajectory toward achieving financial objectives.
 In smaller organisations, the role resembles that of a manager, entailing responsibilities for ensuring compliance, enforcing company policies, and overseeing timely and accurate monthly and quarterly closings.
-In this role you’d ensure financial stability, implement financial controls and drive business growth.
+In this role, you’d ensure financial stability, implement financial controls and drive business growth.

 If you’re starting in a smaller organisation, your next step would be to move to a larger organisation or different industry.
 You could also seek a role as group finance director or move to operational finance.
-With enough experience you could also become CFO in the future.
+With enough experience, you could also become CFO in the future.

-Key skills needed, strong analytical abilities, excellent accounting knowledge, leadership and communication skills, strong financial software understanding.
+Key skills needed, strong analytical abilities, excellent accounting knowledge, leadership and communication skills, and strong financial software understanding.

 Group accounting

-This position is vital to an organisation’s finance department especially for larger and more complex companies.
+This position is vital to an organisation’s finance department, especially for larger and more complex companies.
 This is a rather complicated role so would require a little more experience.
 As a group accountant, your primary objective involves delivering precise, timely, and pertinent statutory reports and management data, facilitating management in meeting requisites and meeting strategic business objectives.

 You would be producing financial statements for a group of accounts within the same company, supporting profit, sustainability, and overall business performance.
 Your key tasks would revolve around your organisation’s staying compliant with the right accounting procedures, consolidating financial statements, and providing financial information to help decision-making processes.